eswnl/GK-2A-UHRIT-extractor/README.md

    SatDump can demodulate DVB-S2.
 See: https://www.satdump.org/
    ![SatDump](https://github.com/user-attachments/assets/31bf75a3-d5ca-4e62-ad80-0b38b10400e9)

 3. Using a commercial DVB-S2 receiver.
 The advantage is that a hardware DVB-S2 receiver can afford the user smaller dishes due to better lock at lower SNR.
-If using laptop you will need a PCI to SmartExpress socket (if your laptop has one)<p>
+If using laptop you will need a PCI to ExpressCard (if your laptop has one).<p>
    ![image](https://github.com/user-attachments/assets/92f19a46-60df-4a15-94b2-1e21b97f5998)
 # Methods for decoding images
 1. SatDump - no decoder available